 SLD have at least one low basic academic skill, either in reading and writing or math.
 Having a low basic skill in one of these courses may interfere with their science learning (McNamara, 2007).
 A science unit that incorporates vocabulary terms about rocks, such as igneous, metamorphic, and sedimentary, may be challenging for students with reading problems.
 SLD that have problems associated with writing skills may have difficulty completing projects and assignments that require the use of science terminology.
 SLD who have trouble with math calculations may have difficulty solving problems involving science formulas such as Ohm's law and density.
-SLD who have difficulty with organization and attention may have challenges tracking in-class work and bringing home appropriate materials needed to study for assignments and assessments (Lerner & Kline, 2006; McNamara, 2007).
-The association of multiple disorders with SLD may create problems in retaining science knowledge and maintaining motivation and engagement during class time, and in inquiry-based learning tasks.
+SLD who have difficulty with organization and attention may have challenges tracking in-class work and bringing home appropriate materials needed to study for assignments with SLD may create problems in retaining science knowledge and maintaining motivation and engagement during class time, and in inquiry-based learning tasks.
 These challenges can make science learning difficult for SLD.
-However, through teacher collaboration, high learning goals, effective pedagogical approaches, and modifications, SLD can engage and become more effective learners in science classrooms.
+However, through teacher collaboration, high learning goals, effective pedagogical approaches, and modifications, SLD can become more effective learners in science classrooms.